oroinc/documentation/backend/websockets/configuration/index.rst

 WebSocket Connection Configuration
 ==================================

-To configure websockets for Oro applications, perform the following tasks with Oro application configuration and environment:
+To configure websockets for your Oro applications, perform the following tasks with Oro application configuration and environment:

-1. `Configure a Web Server`_ to ensure messages interaction between the WebSocket server and the clients
+1. `Configure a Web Server`_ to ensure messages interaction between the WebSocket server and the clients.
-2. `Configure WebSocket-Related Application Parameters`_ to provide interaction URLs for clients
+2. `Configure WebSocket-Related Application Parameters`_ to provide interaction URLs for clients.
-3. `Run the WebSocket Server`_ and make sure that it is always running
+3. `Run the WebSocket Server`_ and make sure that it is always running.

 Configure a Web Server
 ----------------------

 Web server configuration for WebSockets connections depends on whether a site uses secure (HTTPS) or non-secure (HTTP) mode.
 The type of mode used will determine whether WebSocket connections use a secure (WSS) or a non-secure (WS) protocol.

 Configure a Regular (WS) Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For non-secure connections, there is no need to adjust the Oro application web server configuration to make WebSockets work.
 However, using a secure connection is **strongly recommended** for sites in production mode.

 Configure a Secure (SSL/WSS) Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You have to make some adjustments for a secure (WSS) connection in the web server configuration because direct backend WebSocket SSL/WSS connections are currently not supported.
 Also, to achieve WSS connection for your WebSocket communication on frontend, you should configure additional reverse proxy before WebSocket server.

-Below you can find an example of this kind of configuration adjustment for **Nginx** (the recommended web server):
+Below, you can find an example of this kind of configuration adjustment for **Nginx** (the recommended web server):

 .. code-block:: none